 We believe that our audit provides a reasonable basis for our opinion on compliance for each major federal program.
 However, our audit does not provide a legal determination of the Lauderdale County Board of Education's compliance.

-Report on Compliance for Each Major Federal Program and Report on Internal Control Over Compliance Required by the Uniform Guidance
+Report on Compliance for Each Major Federal Program and Report on Internal Control Over Compliance Required by OMB Circular A-133

 Opinion on Each Major Federal Program